-If we associate the velocity of a de Broglie particle with its momentum $p=m\frac{dx}{dt}$, as it was done in \cite{kurt,naun,heim}, then an incorrect probability distribution in the momentum representation will arise.
-However, now we show that explicit simulation of the measurement process provides correct momentum distribution.
+If we associate the velocity of a de Broglie particle with its momentum $p=m\frac{dx}{dt}$ as it was done in \cite{kurt,naun,heim}, then an incorrect probability distribution in the momentum representation will arise.
+However, now we show that the explicit simulation of the measurement process provides a correct momentum distribution.

-Having distributed the de Broglie device particles in accordance with Born's rule at the initial moment of time, we numerically find the distribution of the device particles by velocities after measurement.
-In Fig. \ref{fig_momentum_rusp} it is clearly seen that this distribution reproduces the distribution in the target system that was in a superposition state with $n=7$ momentums at a random probability amplitude.
-Thus, explicit modeling of the momentum measurement process solves the problem with the probability distribution in the momentum space posed in \cite{kurt,naun,heim}.
+Having distributed the de Broglie device particles in accordance with Born's rule at the initial moment of time, we numerically find the distribution of the device de Broglie velocities after the measurement.
+In Fig. \ref{fig_momentum_rusp}, it is clearly seen that this distribution reproduces the distribution in the target system that was in a superposition state with $n=7$ momenta at a random probability amplitude.